 - In the Golden Age, Wonder Woman's arch enemy, the Roman god of war Mars (aka Ares) actually kept his home base on the planet named after him.

-- Maybe just a result of the Fantasy Kitchen Sink, but both Marvel Comics and DC Comics have magical and technological (and otherwise) superhumans fighting alongside and against each other, and often going into space.
+- As a result of taking Fantasy Kitchen Sink to the extreme, both universes have magical and technological (and otherwise) superhumans fighting alongside and against each other, and often going into space.

 - Also averted since most alien races (though there are exceptions like the Dire Wraiths) don't have access to magic.
 Secret Wars had one Skrull wondering why magic "chose" Earth.
 Might have something to do with the Elder god turned demon that created magic being sealed in a mountain on Earth.